 Danvest technology can be applied as grid supporting system at grids that are not well able to handle the fluctuations of renewable energy.
 Danvest will balance the power supply as an 'intermediate' system and will help to save fuel.

 And unlike using batteries for spinning reserve, Danvest can operate multiple times per day, runs as long as is needed and does not need to be charged.
-All Danvest capacity can also double-function as emergency or security power.
+All Danvest capacity can also double-function as security power.

 Serving the weak ends of a grid?